SunnyViewTech/docs/my-website/docs/Dollars-LINK/link-faq.md

 ## Occasional Lag During Facial Capturer

-Please ensure that in the streaming options, there is only one target computer.
+Please ensure that in the streaming options of Live Link Face, there is only one target computer.
 If there are multiple targets, it may cause lag.

 ## How to Reduce Latency

-You could try configuring an Ethernet adapter for your iPhone, allowing facial capture through a wired connection.
-This can reduce network latency and improve the stability of facial capture.
+For improved stability and reduced latency, consider configuring an Ethernet adapter for your iPhone.
+Using a wired connection for facial capture can help minimize network-related delays and enhance the overall performance.